-As the cartilage breaks down, bone becomes more exposed.
-Eventually one bone starts to rub against another, causing pain, damage, swelling and problems with motion.
+As the cartilage breaks down, the bones becomes more exposed.
+Eventually, one bone starts to rub against another, causing pain, damage, swelling, and problems with motion.
 Pieces of bone or cartilage can actually break off and float in the joint, leading to inflammation and more pain.

 Who is at risk for osteoarthritis?

-Osteoarthritis is most common in people 65 and over, but it can happen at any age.
-People who are obese are at high risk, because carrying too much weight over a period of years puts unhealthy pressure on the joints, causing the cartilage that supports that weight to break down faster.
+Osteoarthritis is more common in people 65 and over, but it can happen at any age.
+People who are obese are at high risk because carrying too much weight over a period of years puts unhealthy pressure on the joints, causing the cartilage that supports that weight to break down faster.

 The repetitive movements required in some sports or jobs can also lead to arthritis.
-If there is a genetic predisposition for arthritis or a history of athletic injury affecting one or more joints, it’s possible to begin developing arthritis at a much younger age, even in the 20s.
+If there is a genetic predisposition for arthritis or a history of athletic injury affecting one or more joints, it’s possible to begin developing arthritis at a much younger age, even for those in their 20s.

 What are the symptoms of osteoarthritis?